 Figure 2.6.
-DEPTH and DEVICE_COUNT for HDCP Repeater
+DEPTH and DEVICE COUNT for HDCP Repeater

-In Figure 2.7, R1 reports a DEPTH of two and a DEVICE_COUNT of four.
+In Figure 2.7, R1 reports a DEPTH of two and a DEVICE COUNT of four.

 Figure 2.7.
-DEPTH and DEVICE_COUNT for HDCP Repeater
+DEPTH and DEVICE COUNT for HDCP Repeater

 HDCP Repeaters must be capable of supporting DEVICE_COUNT values of up to 31 and DEPTH values of up to 4.
 If the computed DEVICE_COUNT for an HDCP Repeater exceeds 31, the error is referred to as MAX_DEVS_EXCEEDED error.
 The repeater sets MAX_DEVS_EXCEEDED bit to one in the RepeaterAuth_Send_ReceiverID_List message.
 If the computed DEPTH for an HDCP Repeater exceeds four, the error is referred to as MAX_CASCADE_EXCEEDED error.
-The repeater sets MAX_CASCADE_EXCEEDED error.
-The repeater sets MAX_CASCADE_EXCEEDED bit to one in the Repeater sets MAX_CASCADE_EXCEEDED bit to one in the Repeater sets MAX_CASCADE_EXCEEDED bit to one in the RepeaterAuth_Send_ReceiverID_List message.
+The repeater sets MAX_CASCADE_EXCEEDED bit to one in the RepeaterAuth_Send_ReceiverID_List message.
 When an HDCP Repeater receives a MAX_DEVS_EXCEEDED or a MAX_CASCADE_EXCEEDED error from a downstream HDCP Repeater, it must propagate the error to the upstream HDCP Transmitter and assert the READY bit.
 If a transmitter receives these errors, it must not read the most significant 128-bits of V', Receiver ID list and seq_num_V from the HDCP Repeater since the HDCP Repeater will not include these fields in the RepeaterAuth_Send_ReceiverID_List message.